SWEG-2015EC-Batch/Pixel-Pioneers/INVENTORY MANAGEMENT SYSTEM/readme.md

 # Project 1: Inventory Management System
-The program implements an inventory management system
+The program implements an inventory management system where 5 products can be stored in  4 warehouses

 # Features